Bond "dislocation" arbitrageurs back in the money

 This year managers have slashed leverage and are choosing quick, tactical, bets instead of bold punts, helping most to outperform rival strategies and avoid the pitfalls of 2008 when several high-profile names crashed out.

-"The U.S. went from 'the world is safe and booming' in the first quarter of this year to 'we have fallen off the edge of the cliff and we are going to double dip'," Basil Williams, CEO at $1.1 billion hedge fund Concordia Advisors, said.
+"The U.S. went from 'the world is safe and booming' in the first quarter of this year to 'we have fallen off the edge of the cliff and we are going to double dip'," Basil Williams, CEO at $1.1 billion (687 million pounds) hedge fund Concordia Advisors, said.

 "I think there is going to continue to be a healthy level of volatility."